googleanalytics/autotrack/README.md

 Some of the plugins (e.g. `outboundLinkTracker`, `socialWidgetTracker`, `urlChangeTracker`) have a default behavior that works for most people without specifying any configuration options.
 Other plugins (e.g. `cleanUrlTracker`, `impressionTracker`, `mediaQueryTracker`) require certain configuration options to be set in order to work.

-See the individual plugin documentation to reference what options each plugin aceepts (and what the default value is, if any).
+See the individual plugin documentation to reference what options each plugin accepts (and what the default value is, if any).

 ## Advanced configuration